CptWesley/NewWorldMinimap/README.md

 1. Ensure you have [NodeJS](https://nodejs.org) installed.
 Verify whether you can use npm by running <kbd>npm -v</kbd>.
 If it doesn't print an error, proceed with the next step.
 2. Install [Yarn](https://yarnpkg.com/).
 While npm works as a package manager, Yarn is just better.
 Run <kbd>npm install -g yarn</kbd> to install it.
 3. Open a terminal in the `overwolf` directory of this repository.
-4. Run `npm install` to download and install the required dependencies.
+4. Run `yarn install` to download and install the required dependencies.
 5. To build the application, you have two options:
   a. `yarn watch` will continuously build the application whenever there is an update.
 This is the recommended command.
   b. `yarn build` will build the application once, and also produce an .opk (Overwolf package) file.